SPYDER-GIT/mutual-fund-analytics/README.md

 # Project Objective

-The objective of this project is to analyze Mutual Fund datasets using Python and SQL, perform data quality checks, fetch live Mutual Fund NAV data through APIs, generate business insights, and build interactive dashboards.
+The objective of this project is to analyze Mutual Fund datasets using Python and SQL, perform ETL operations, clean and validate data, fetch live Mutual Fund NAV data using APIs, build a SQLite database, generate business insights, and create interactive dashboards.

 ---